jackkoppa/vti-failures-1699/README.md

 npm run vti

 # On local machine (system info below),
-# fails 100% of the time as described in vetur/issues/1699
+# fails ~5/6 times as described in vetur/issues/1699
 # no JS exceptions, just exit code 1

 # Now, change one of the ComplexComponent files from .vue -> .txt